-Beginning at the confluence of the Jackson and Cowpasture rivers near Iron Gate, the upper James River flows approximately 90 miles downstream to the City of Lynchburg.
+Beginning at the confluence of the Jackson and Cowpasture Rivers near Iron Gate, the upper James River flows approximately 90 miles downstream to the City of Lynchburg.
 Smallmouth bass, muskie, catfish, rock bass, and other sunfish species provide diverse fishing opportunities to anglers on the upper James River.
 To evaluate the fish community, the Virginia Department of Wildlife Resources collected fish using an electrofishing boat at multiple sites from Iron Gate to Lynchburg.

-Map of Upper James River sampling locations and major access sites
+Map of upper James River sampling sites and major access points.

-Smallmouth Bass:
+Smallmouth Bass

 Smallmouth bass, the most popular sportfish anglers seek, were the most abundant species collected in fall sampling.
-In 2020, 1,091 smallmouth bass, ranging from 3 to 22 inches, were collected.
-Juvenile smallmouth bass (individuals less than 7 inches) made up approximately 14% of all smallmouth bass collected.
-Due to the reduced numbers of juvenile smallmouth bass, fishing will be challenging in 2021 as fewer numbers of young fish are out there hammering your baits.
-Anglers can expect 10-12 smallmouth bass caught per day compared to the 50 per day of years past.
-While anglers enjoy targeting and catching larger adults, in years past constant action from young bass kept things interesting.
+In 2021, 1,133 smallmouth bass, ranging from 3 to 19 inches, were collected.
+Juvenile smallmouth bass (individuals less than 7 inches) made up approximately 54% of all smallmouth bass collected.
+This is the highest catch of juvenile smallmouth bass since 2014.
+This catch of juvenile smallmouth bass is highly welcomed as these fish will become "catchable" size in the next year or two.
+However, poor spawning success over the past 6 years has caused a noticeable decline in smallmouth bass numbers.
+Anglers can expect to catch fewer smallmouth bass compared to years past.
+Additionally, lower adult abundances will make finding that trophy smallmouth more challenging.